sreeharsha-rav/typescript-projects/photo-caption/README.md

 ### Images

 - `GET /images/` - Get all images
-- `GET /images/:id` - Get an image by ID, returns the image and its captions
+- `GET /images/:id` - Get an image by ID, returns the image and its captions (cached)
 - `POST /images/` - Upload a new image (requires authentication)

 ### Captions

 - `GET /captions/` - Get all captions
 - `GET /captions/user/:username` - Get all captions by a user's name
-- `GET /captions/image/:id` - Get all captions for an image
+- `GET /captions/image/:id` - Get all captions for an image (cached)
 - `POST /captions/image/:id` - Submit a new caption for an image (requires authentication)

 ## Database Schema